beeware/briefcase/docs/reference/configuration.rst

 ~~~~~~~~~~~~~~~~~

 A hexadecimal RGB color value (e.g., ``#008577``) to use as the primary color
 for the application.
-On Android this will be used to color the app bar in the
-main window.
 This setting is only used if the platform allows color
 modification, otherwise it is ignored.

 ``primary_color_dark``
 ~~~~~~~~~~~~~~~~~~~~~~

 A hexadecimal RGB color value (e.g., ``#008577``) used alongside the primary color.
-On Android this is used to color the status bar at the top of the screen.
 This setting is only used if the platform allows color modification, otherwise it is ignored.

 ``requires``